gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

  6. Convenience: there must be a more convenient solution than always using absolute names.

 Please note that these principles are ordered.
-There are many cases where one principle cannot be fulfilled in order to fulfil a higher prioritized design principles.
+There are __many cases where one principle cannot be fulfilled__ in order to fulfill a higher prioritized design principles.
 The first design principle is therefore always fulfilled.
 This can be seen in the following examples.